chopshop-166/SoftwareTraining/presentations/content/git.md

 % Git for FIRST teams
 % Matt Soucy (<msoucy@csh.rit.edu>)

-# The importance of version control
+# The Importance Of Version Control

 - Most developers start off not using any
 - Tolerable for small projects on one's own